redkite-labs/redkitecms-docs/book/navigation.rst

 Edit an internal link
 ---------------------

-Pages can be linked together in several ways: you can use the link Block, the one delegated to manage links or you can add a link into an hypertext block, using the inline editor.
+Pages can be linked together in several ways: you can use the link Block, which is the one delegated to manage links or you can add a link into an hypertext block, using the inline editor.

-Sometimes you would like to change the permalink of a page: if this page has already been linked through the website, RedKite CMS updates the links to that page for you, in all the contents that the old link is present.
+Sometimes you would like to change the permalink of a page: if this page has already been linked through the website, RedKite CMS updates all the links that points that page for you.

 Navigate through languages